 The Admission Committee reviews applications on an individual basis, paying particular attention to the unique qualities each candidate possesses.
 The committee considers the following factors in evaluating an applicant's credentials: rigor of curriculum pursued, grades, co-curricular involvement in high school, community and religious activities, letters of recommendation received, and results of the ACT or SAT college admission tests.

-Candidates for admission are expected to graduate from an accredited high school or preparatory school and have at least 15 units of academic credit in the following subjects: English, mathematics, social science, science and foreign language.
+Candidates for admission are expected to be graduates of an accredited high school or preparatory school and have at least 15 units of academic credit in the following subjects: English, mathematics, social science, science and foreign language.
 Albion College also welcomes students who have been home schooled or who have earned a General Education Diploma (GED).
-In both cases, students should contact the director of admission to develop a process to review non-traditional academic experiences and competencies.
+In both cases, students should contact the vice president for enrollment to develop a process to review non-traditional academic experiences and competencies.

-Students may submit an application for admission at any time after August 1.
-Normally, however, students apply after October of their senior year in high school.
-In order to receive equal consideration for admission and financial aid, students should apply and have all required credentials on file by February 15 of their senior year.
+Students may submit an application for admission at any time.
+Normally, however, students apply after September 1 of their senior year in high school.
+In order to receive equal consideration for admission and financial aid, students should apply and have all required credentials on file by March 1 of their senior year.

 Albion welcomes students to apply early to secure a place in the fall class, and to ensure full consideration for academic and special talent scholarships.
-Students who apply by November 1 or December 1 will be notified of an admission decision by January 15.
-The early action process is non-binding.
+Students who apply by December 1 will be notified of an admission decision by January 1.
+The early application process is non-binding, and designed for students who truly desire to join the Albion College student body.
 All students who apply after December 1 will be considered on a rolling basis, and will be notified of an admission decision beginning February 1 until the class is filled.

 The Admission Office is open on weekdays from 8:00 a.m. until 5:00 p.m.
-It is also open on select Saturdays during the academic year.
+It is also open most Saturdays from 8:30 a.m. to noon except during the summer.

 Specific information pertaining to the curriculum, the faculty or admission to Albion College may be obtained from: